 Saving aggressively can take some getting used to if you’ve never tried it before, but the end result can be well worth the effort.
 As you find your savings groove, it’s important to have the right banking tools so you can make the most of your money.

 Opening a SoFi bank account can make it easier to follow an aggressive savings plan.
-Not only can you get a great rate on savings balances, but you can also set up automatic deposits to grow your money.
+Not only can you get a competitive APY on savings balances, but you can also set up automatic deposits to grow your money.
 SoFi makes it easy to pay bills and review spending in one place so you can easily see where your money is going.